Admission Bachelor's Degree in Contemporary History, Politics and Economics

 Those wanting to enrol in this bachelor's degree must be interested in current issues related to the globalised world in which we live, and particularly in the implications of historical, political and economic processeswhich allow us to nderstand the current situation of communication and interdependency among different countries in the world.

 Students must have a broad range of interests and capacity to analyse and synthesise data which must then be applied to current situations affecting the world's social and economic processes.

-It is highly recommended that students have a minimum level of English, a B2 level or equivalent.
+Most of the subjects are taught in English.
+A B2 level of English of the Common European Framework of Reference for Languages is required, although no specific test of English proficiency level is held to access the degree.
 For those students wo do not speak Spanish, it is also recommendable to have a minimum level of Spanish, also a B2 level or equivalent.